andersonopt/website/content/blog/product-release-notes-4-14-20.md

 ## Shapefile Exports

-Shapefile exports now also include geo analysis constraint map layers as well as more attribute data for parcels and hazards.
+Shapefile exports now include geo analysis constraint map layers as well as more attribute data for parcels and geo analysis hazards.

 * To export a project as a shapefile, click 'menu' on the map toolbar.
 * Select 'Export shapefile'
+* The shapefile will automatically download to your browser once it's completed

 ![](/images/Export_shapefile.png)